skonfig/base/type/__apt_backports/man.rst

 NAME
 ----
-cdist-type__apt_backports - Install backports
+cdist-type__apt_backports - Configure the backports APT repository

 DESCRIPTION
 -----------

-This singleton type installs backports for the current OS release.
+This singleton type manages the backports repository for the current OS release and updates the package index if required.
-It aborts if backports are not supported for the specified OS or no version codename could be fetched (like Debian unstable).

-The package index will be automatically updated if required.

-It supports backports from following OSes:
+It supports backports for the following OSes:

 - Debian
 - Devuan
 - Ubuntu

+NB: The type aborts if no distribuition codename could be detected.
+This is common for unstable releases, but there is no backports repository for these anyway.

 REQUIRED PARAMETERS